karadoc/Civ4-K-Mod/readme.txt

  - Karadoc

- (The full source-code for this mod is available at [https://github.com/karadoc/Civ4-K-Mod].)
+(The full source-code for this mod is available at [https://github.com/karadoc/Civ4-K-Mod].
+You can contact me at [karadoc@gmail.com].)